Updated: Dec 12, 2020

 If your split is not amicable, it can be difficult to have several face-to-face meetings per week.
 However, whenever possible, all children deserve parents who support their relationship with the other parent.
 And if your case goes to court, a Los Angeles family law judge will expect each parent to support the relationship with the other parent, so long as it is safe to do so.

 TIP While there is no bias against fathers in California law (in fact, the California Family Code states that “the court shall not prefer a parent as custodian because of that parent’s sex"), if consistency for the infant includes a reliable breastfeeding schedule, this may impact the parenting schedule.

 If you're the non-custodial parent and you're worried about your parenting rights, consider a "step up" plan, where the parties can agree (or the court can order) a parenting schedule that gradually increases or "steps up" over time in order to provide the baby with stability and a robust relationship with both parents.
 A step up plan will help the child ease into a new routine as he or she grows.
 Remember, a child's needs change over time and the infant stage is not permanent.

 Communicate and Keep a Log Book

 Consider keeping a joint log book or spreadsheet so each parent can record important information relating to your infant's health, sleeping, and eating patterns.
 This can help ensure the consistent, reliable routines that babies need during either parent's parenting time.

-If you are seeking a Los Angeles child custody lawyer, call the Law Office of Emily E. Rubenstein at (310) 750-0827.
+If you are seeking a Los Angeles child custody lawyer, call the Law Office of Emily E. Rubenstein at (310) 750-0827, or click here to request a consultation.
 We proudly serve Beverly Hills, West Hollywood, West Los Angeles, Santa Monica, Culver City, the South Bay, Glendale, Pasadena, Sherman Oaks, Studio City, Encino and all of Los Angeles County.